jidongxiao/CSCI1200-DataStructures/hws/06_search_engine/README.md

 ```

 ## Program Requirements & Submission Details

-In this assignment, you are required to use std::map, and std::set, you are NOT allowed to use any data structures we have not learned so far, but feel free to use data structures we have already learned, such as std::string, std::vector, std::list.
+In this assignment, you are required to use std::map, or std::set.
+You are recommended to use both.
+You are NOT allowed to use any data structures we have not learned so far, but feel free to use data structures we have already learned, such as std::string, std::vector, std::list.
 In addition, **the web crawler component of your program must be recursive**.

 Use good coding style when you design and implement your program.
 Organize your program into functions:
 don’t put all the code in main!
 Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/homework_policies.php) as you put the finishing touches on your solution.
 Be sure to make up new test cases to fully debug your program and don’t forget